hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 man has occupied in India.
-He was the most success- ful and the most longlived of the band of self-sacrificing workers who started the New English School (1880), the Kesari and the MahraUa (1881).
+He was the most success- ful and the most longlived of the band of self-sacrificing workers who started the New English School (1880), the Kesari and the Mahratta (1881).
 His opponents — Ranade, Telang, Mehta and Gokhale — were gathered to their fathers before the substantial achievement of their labours.
 He alone represented, not merely the